Faculty and Staff

 dlittleton@councilforrelationships.org

 The Rev. Dr. Dolores E. Littleton (Dee) is a Clinical Fellow and Approved Supervisor with the American Association for Marriage and Family Therapy and is a licensed Marriage and Family Therapist in Pennsylvania.
 She graduated from Eastern University with a BSW.
 Dee received her M.Div. from The Lutheran Theological Seminary (United) in Philadelphia and was ordained in 1983 as a Lutheran Pastor and has served two congregations in the Philadelphia area.
 She received her Doctor of Ministry in Marriage and Family Ministry from Eastern Baptist Theological Seminary (Palmer).
-She completed the Council for Relationships post-graduate clinical training in Marriage, Family, and Sex Therapy.
-In addition, Dee is a graduate of the ELCA Systems Academy which is a four-year structured engagement with family systems theory, theology, and clinical work.
-Dee is looking forward to developing a 2 -year Congregational Systems Academy at CFR and is excited about working with clergy of all faiths in understanding the systemic dynamics in their places of ministry.
+She completed the Council for Relationships postgraduate clinical training in Marriage, Family, and Sex Therapy.
+In addition, Dee is a graduate of the ELCA Systems Academy, a four-year structured engagement with family systems theory, theology, and clinical work.
+Dee developed a 2 -year Congregational Systems Academy at CFR and is excited about working with clergy of all faiths in understanding the systemic dynamics in their places of ministry.

-Dee has had a small private practice for 25 years, providing therapy for individuals, families and couples.
-Her areas of expertise include pre-marital, marriage education, relationship enrichment, spiritual and faith issues, mid-life transition, abuse, attachment, parenting, remarriage and stepfamilies.
-Dr. Littleton is a consultant and coach for churches and clergy who are experiencing conflict and are seeking to focus on mission and ministry.
-She also has experience working with churches that have faced a forced resignation of their pastor.
+Dee has had a small private practice for 25 years, providing therapy for individuals, families, and couples.
+Her areas of expertise include pre-marital, marriage education, relationship enrichment, spiritual and faith issues, mid-life transition, abuse, attachment, parenting, remarriage, and stepfamilies.
+Dr. Littleton is a consultant and coach for churches and clergy experiencing conflict and seeking to focus on mission and ministry.
+She also has experience working with churches that have faced the forced resignation of their pastor.

 James Wadley, PhD